 Take 400-800 international units (IU) of vitamin E with food each day.

 Best Food Sources of Vitamin E

-Wheat germ, whole grain products, seed (specially sunflower seeds), nuts (especially hazelnuts and almonds), spinach and other dark green, leafy vegetables.
+Wheat germ, whole grain products, seed (especially sunflower seeds), nuts (especially hazelnuts and almonds), spinach, and other dark green, leafy vegetables.

 Take two 400 milligram dosages per day with food.
 Keep in mind that calcium and magnesium compete for absorption, so it is best to take magnesium at times when you are consuming low amounts of calcium.

 Best Food Sources of Magnesium